Day 1 - Arrive in Yellowstone National Park

 For guests driving to the tour, please plan to meet our

-group at the Mammoth Hot Springs Hotel at 11:00 a.m.
+group at the Mammoth Hot Springs Hotel at 11:00 am.
+Please be aware that a $25 entrance fee per vehicle will be assessed by the National Park Service upon entering the park.
 Complimentary parking is

 from here on our final morning.